Ashy Heron

-In flight, hovering over the meadows, or stationary, posted in the expectation of a prey, the Grey Heron is part of the regulars of the places.
-It can be observed almost all year round.
-It feeds in the pastures or at the edge of the ponds hunting occasionally frogs and field mice.
+In flight, soaring over the meadows, or stationary, waiting for prey, the grey heron is a regular visitor.
+It can be seen almost all year round.
+It feeds in pastures or along the edges of ponds, occasionally hunting frogs and field mice.

 Observation: all year round